What is the Speaker Series?

 When and where does the Speaker Series class meet?

 Students will attend a minimum of four Speaker Series events of their choosing out of approximately ten to twelve events scheduled during the semester.
-Students taking the class on the UIS campus will be required to attend one 60-minute class meeting at the beginning of the semester to review the syllabus, class policies, and introduce the Blackboard site.
-Several of these introductory meetings will be held within the first two weeks of the semester on different days and times, including evenings, to accommodate students’ schedules.
-After the initial classroom meeting, Blackboard software will be used to track student progress in the course.
-Online students will be oriented via Blackboard courseware.
+Students will be required to view a lecture online at the beginning of the semester to review the syllabus, class policies, and introduce the Blackboard site.
+Blackboard software will be used to track student progress in the course.

 What are Speaker Series events?